Dynasty: Longevity

 Dynasties lasting at least 250 years include the following.
 Legendary lineages that cannot be historically confirmed are not included.

 Extant sovereign dynasties

 There are 43 sovereign states with a monarch as head of state, of which 41 are ruled by dynasties.
 There are currently 26 sovereign dynasties.

 Political families

-Though in elected governments, rule does not pass automatically by inheritance, political power often accrues to generations of related individuals in the elected positions of republics, and constitutional monarchies.
+Though in elected governments, rule does not pass automatically by inheritance, political power often accrues to generations of related individuals in the elected positions of republics and constitutional monarchies.
 Eminence, influence, tradition, genetics, and nepotism may contribute to the phenomenon.

-Family dictatorships are a different concept in which political power passes within a family because of the overwhelming authority of the leader, rather than informal power accrued to the family.
+Hereditary dictatorship

+Hereditary dictatorships are characterized by the dictator keeping political power within their family due to personal choice.
+The successor may be groomed during their lifetime, as was the case for Bashar al-Assad and his brother Bassel, or a member of their family may manoeuvre to take control of the dictatorship after the dictator's death, similar to the case of Ramfis Trujillo.